jku-win-dke/AISA-XMI-Mapper/README.md

 			]
 			...
 		) .

-##### 3.3.2. aixm_5-1-1.xq: Mapping of Elements - Stereotype "XSDsimpleType"

-No mapping.
+6. Stereotype **"XSDsimpleType"**: No mapping.

-##### 3.3.2. aixm_5-1-1.xq: Mapping of Elements - Stereotype "XSDcomplexType"

-No mapping.
+7. Stereotype **"XSDcomplexType"**: No mapping.

-#### 3.3.2. aixm_5-1-1.xq: Mapping of Elements - No stereotype

-For each UML class with no stereotype a RDFS class and a simple SHACL shape with no content are generated.
+8. **No** stereotype: For each UML class with no stereotype a SHACL shape / RDFS class with no content are generated.
 Typically, only GML based classes have no stereotype.
 UML classes from GML are classes with names starting with "GM_".
 These GML based classes are mapped into the GML namespace.

 		gml:Point a rdfs:Class , sh:NodeShape .

 ### 3.3.3. fixm_3-0-1_sesar.xq